Legal advice: Legal information

 Legal advice is distinguished from legal information which is the reiteration of legal fact.
-Legal information can be conveyed by a parking meter, sign or by other forms of notice such as a warning by a law enforcement officer.
+Legal information can be conveyed by a parking meter, a sign, or by other forms of notice such as a warning by a law enforcement officer.

 Printed legal materials, such as directions and how-to manuals, are generally not considered legal advice.
 Accordingly, instructions on how to meet court requirements for the submission of forms and other court documents do not constitute legal advice.
 Thus, a non-lawyer may sell legal forms, provide general instructions for filling out the forms, and provide typing services for the entry of information into forms, provided no legal advice is given.

 Basic instruction on how to complete a legal form, where to place information on the form, and the definition of legal terms used on a form constitute the provision of legal information.
-Instructing a person on how to phrase information in a legal document or form, or advising the person as to what he or she should say in court, is the provision of legal advice.
+Instructing a person how to phrase information in a legal document or form, or advising the person as to what he or she should say in court, is the provision of legal advice.
 Similarly, application of legal rules and principles to a specific set of facts and advising a course of conduct is almost always held to constitute legal advice.